Mariners spoil strong outing from Marco Gonzales to lose series finale vs. Orioles

-BALTIMORE — Marco Gonzales pitched one of his best games of the season but came up empty as the Mariners lost to the Baltimore Orioles, 2-1, on Sunday.
+BALTIMORE — With the Mariners deep in rebuilding mode, Marco Gonzales is just the type of player manager Scott Servais would like to see as the team’s pitching anchor for the next decade.

+He’s young, works hard, is durable and perhaps most importantly, he wins.
+Well, most of the time.

-The 27-year-old right-hander gave up just three hits over seven innings while striking out four but a late-game gopher ball gave the Orioles a series win over the Mariners.
+Gonzales (16-12) gave up just three hits over seven innings while striking out four but a late-game gopher ball gave the Orioles a 2-1 victory Sunday and a series win over the Mariners.

+“Marco’s been great,” Servais said.
+“What a year.
+He’s coming up close on 200 innings.
+There’s not many guys in this league that can still do that.
+And right there today, we get a big hit here or there and he wins another ballgame.”

-Davis, hitting just .176, drilled a Gonzales offering into the right-field seats to snap a 1-1 tie and the Orioles held on for the win.
+Davis, hitting just .176, drilled a Gonzales offering just over the right-field wall to snap a 1-1 tie and the Orioles held on for the win.

+“I thought we were just a little too fine on the corner,” Gonzales said of the pitch to Davis.
+“Unfortunately, it went right into his swing path.
+I honestly didn’t think it was going to get out.
+But it squeaked out.”

+Gonzales, who was hoping to become the Mariners’ first 17-game winner since Felix Hernandez in 2015, gave up two hits in the first but none until Davis connected.

 The Mariners managed seven hits but could not break through against the Orioles, at 51-105 owners of the second-worst record in the American League.